galaxyproject/training-material/topics/admin/tutorials/upgrading/tutorial.md

 > - Update the upgrade checklist and procedures accordingly
 > - Begin preparing for the next Galaxy release
 > - Monitor CVEs and patches from Galaxy upstream
-{: .hands_on}
+>
+> An example of such a regression plan, when using an Ansible playbook:
+>
+> - Revert the `galaxy_commit_id` back to the previous version
+> Note: if this is the final version also set `galaxy_build_client` to true
+> - Run the playbook again
+> - If applicable, regress the postgres DB back to the previous version as well
+> - If this is the final version, update and gracefully restart the galaxy service
+> - If this all fails, revert to last VM snapshot
+>
+> Note: like upgrading, it's important to not skip any Galaxy versions while downgrading {: .hands_on}